 Mostly public sector accounts are opened for government employees for their salaries, fixed deposits, lockers etc.

-Difference in financial performance of private sector and public sector banks
+Comparing financial performance of public and private sector banks

 In terms of financial performance, PSU banks lag behind.
 In terms of most of the parameters like non performing assets and net interest margins, private sector banks tend to be much better placed.
 The share prices of these banks are also significantly higher.
 Another important factor is that in terms of capital adequacy as well, as public sector banks are lagging behind, their private sector banking peers.